Class Description CM601/602 – AIME Advanced Preparation

 Instructor: Osman Nal, Ph.D.

-Class Description: The CM601/602 course is a two-year course with classes spanning across four semesters.
-The main goal of CM 601 and CM 602 classes is to help students improve scoring on AIME.
+Class Description: The CM601 course is a two-year course with classes spanning across four semesters.
+The main goal of CM 601 classes is to help students improve scoring on AIME.
 This class mainly covers advanced techniques to solve hard AIME questions.

 Time Required: Students are expected to attend the weekly 2-hr lecture.
 Students are expected to spend around 3-4 hours on homework problems each week.

-Prerequisite: Students who will enroll in CM601 classes are expected to have 200+ on USAJMO Index (AIME 8+) and/or have completed our CM600 course for both the fall and spring semesters.
-Students with an AIME score 9-10 may find the class material challenging.
+Prerequisite: Students who will enroll in CM601 classes are expected to have 180+ on USAJMO Index (AIME 6+) and/or have completed our CM501 course for both the fall and spring semesters.

 Who should skip this course?
 Students who scored 13+ on AIME.